 We used to make “Elderberry champagne “….
 Bubbly like ginger beer or root beer… when I was little.
 It was made with the blossoms and lemon juice & tartaric acid among other ingredients

 Hi Beth, thank you for your question.
 Glad to hear you like the syrup.
 This recipe calls for 1 tbsp. of cornstarch or flour.
-We have found adding another tbsp. of cornstarch helps make the tin syrup much thicker.
+We have found adding another tbsp. of cornstarch helps make the thin syrup much thicker.
 Careful not to add to much cornstarch to thicken.
 You can also reduce the syrup more to thicken.
-Just pour it back in your pan on your lowest setting and cook the syrup slow for about 45 minutes.
+Just pour it back in your pan on your lowest setting and cook down the syrup slow for about 45 minutes.
 Make sure you stir often to keep it from burning.
 Let us know how it worked out.

 I just made the elderberry syrup.
 It tastes great but very thin.
 Is this to be expected?